 Crumbly Oat and Apricot Bars Recipe

 Somewhere between a fruit bar and a crumble, this bar cookie has an oat, honey, and butter mixture that doubles as both the crust and the topping.
-The bright and tangy filling is a blend of soaked dried apricots, honey, and apricot jam.
-It’s great on its own or served with a big scoop of ice cream.
+The bright, tangy filling is a blend of dried apricots, honey, and apricot jam.
+Serve these apricot bars on their own or with a big scoop of ice cream.

 See more tea party recipes.

 This recipe was retested and updated by the CHOW Test Kitchen in May 2013.

 - 10 ounces dried apricots (about 2 cups)

 - 3 cups rolled oats (not instant)